axanthos/orange3-textable-prototypes/doc/widgets/MovieReviews.rst

 Description
 -----------

-This widget is designed for searching any movie by its title and the output is 25 reviews of the film.
+This widget is designed for searching any movie by its title and actor/actress and the output is 25 reviews of the film.
 The widget will use imdb library to import the movies’ data.